Victorious-Life-Church/victorious-life/index.md

 Thursday Evening Prayer 6pm

-2021 will be the year of extreme focus, The Scripture we heard was "Joshua 1:9"
+2022 Is the year of advancement, The Scripture we heard was "Luke 1:37 NIV"